fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Get-AzureRmSiteRecoveryServer.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSiteRecoveryServer** cmdlet gets information about azure_2 Site Recovery servers registered to the current Site Recovery vault.
+The **Get-AzureRmSiteRecoveryServer** cmdlet gets information about Azure Site Recovery servers registered to the current Site Recovery vault.

 ## EXAMPLES